dankuck/dankuck.github.io/_posts/2017-07-26-time-travel-movie-list.md

 draft: 1
 ---

 I've seen and read a lot of time travel fiction.
-Here are my ratings for just movies.
+Here are my ratings for all the time travel movies I can remember.
 I don't think it's smart to compare dramatic time travel with comedic, so I split them up.

-Some of these are based on books.
-My ratings do not reflect on the books.

 <div style="clear: both"></div>